franciskershaw/festiviews/README.md

 ### PEP8 online
 * All good, one remaining error on gitpod linter about indentation which I deem incorrect.

+### WAVE accessibility
+* missing form label for search bar
+* contrast error for green CTA button
+* warning of redundant link from footer and main nav logo
+* contrast error from 'contact us' cta on browse all
+* 3 contrast errors on the festival hubs info section (external ticket links and covid 'going ahead'), 2 errors for missing header content

 ## Photo credit notes